tylermercer/vue-apollo-fauna-tutorial/README.md

     NotesList
   }
 })
-export default class App extends Vue {
+export default class App extends Vue {}
-  pageSize = 1

-  incrementPageSize() {
-    this.pageSize += 1
-  }

-  decrementPageSize() {
-    if (this.pageSize > 1) this.pageSize -= 1
-  }
-}
 </script>

 <style lang="css">
-.num-shown {
+.header {
+  position: sticky;
+  top: 0;
+  background: white;
+  box-shadow: 0 2px 8px 0 rgba(0,0,0,0.3);
-  padding: 0 10px;
+  padding: 6px;
 }
 .app {
   font-family: sans-serif;
   text-align: center;
 }
+body {
+  margin: 0
+}
 </style>
 ```

 This App component is pretty straightforward.
-It contains a data member to track the current page size, buttons that increment and decrement that value, and a NotesList to which that value is passed as a prop.
+It contains the NotesList component, as well as a sticky header (where we'll later add a component for creating notes).
 It also contains some minimal styling.
 (Note, however, that UX design is not the focus of this tutorial. 😅)

 If you run the app now (using `npm run serve`), you should see your data (as JSON) below the two buttons!
 It doesn't look pretty, but it's from the database!
 Yay!